TatsuyaOGth/ofxContentsManager/README.md

-# ofxContentsManager
+# ofxContentsMixer
-Easy managing contents tool for openFrameworks
+An addon for openFrameworks is a mixer console mixed any contents.